Dallas Breast Reconstruction

 Nipple-Areolar Complex Reconstruction

 Reconstruction of the nipple-areolar complex is an important component to complete breast reconstruction as the nipple is the central focus when viewing the breast.
 This has also been shown to have a major psychological benefit to the patient when compared to those without nipple areolar complex reconstruction.
 Most methods of mastectomy remove the nipple-areolar complex along with the breast tissue as the nipple contain extensions of the ductal system that are also at risk for neoplastic disease.
 The resulting initial post-op reconstruction is therefore left without a nipple.
-Several months later, the patient may elect to undergo nipple reconstruction with local flaps, grafts, or a combination of the two.
-Tattooing of the nipple and areola can later be performed, completing the reconstruction of the nipple-areolar complex.
-In some situations a patient might be concerned about the projection of the nipple reconstruction.
-The surgical reconstruction can be tailored to the patients wishes but in situations where this is not enough a 3D tattoo can be performed as an alternative.

 Although most forms of mastectomy remove the nipple-areolar complex, the nipple sparing mastectomy, removes the breast tissue but spares the nipple and areola.
 A discussion with the surgical oncologist will determine whether the patient is a candidate for this type of procedure.
 If the patient is not a candidate for a nipple sparing mastectomy, nipple areolar complex reconstruction has been shown to have a positive impact on a patient’s satisfaction with the cosmetic result of the breast reconstruction.
+Results of all options are shown in the photo gallery.

 Patient Comments About a Breast Reconstruction with Dr. Haddock